powerfulweb-sites/marlenek.com.au/content/treatments/bbglow/index.md

       amount: 150
       text: BB GLOW
 ---
-## What is BBGlow

-BBGlow is a Korean skincare procedure.

-The ingredients in the booster serum are worked into the skin via a painless method.
 These ingredients will encourage hydration, regeneration and collagen production, it is designed to leave your skin glowing and fresh.
 The bbglow pigment just like a bbglow cream is also worked into the skin .
 This helps minimise and improve the look of dark spots , open pores, helps to even out skin tones,and generally brightens the skin .
 The bbglow treatment uses serums made with all natural ingredients to improve the look and feel of your skin fast, with visible improvements seen between 4 to 6 weeks .

 Skin will continue to regenerate after the bbglow treatment is done due to the ingredients in the serum.